ibm-cloud-docs/containers/cs_storage_portworx.md

 5. {{site.data.keyword.keymanagementservicelong_notm}} unwraps the DEK to extract the passphrase and returns the passphrase to the Portworx cluster.
 6. The Portworx cluster uses the passphrase to decrypt the volume.
 After the volume is decrypted, the passphrase is removed from the Portworx cluster.

-### Setting up per-volume encryption for your Portworx volumes
+### Enabling per-volume encryption for your Portworx volumes
 {: #setup_encryption}

 Follow these steps to set up encryption for your Portworx volumes with {{site.data.keyword.keymanagementservicelong_notm}}.